datamacgyver/hpcc_py/README.md

 Note that there is a dependency for client tools to run ECL scripts.
 This must be in your system path.

-Tested and working on Windows 10, will make linux-able in the future (if it isn't already)
+Tested and working on Windows 10, will make linux-able in the future (if it isn't already).